yousefelassal/quote-cron/README.md

 > Kindness is the language which the deaf can hear and the blind can see.

 > Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

+> You're not obligated to win.
+You're obligated to keep trying to do the best you can every day.